Updated June 17, 2022

 #3: Look for Motorcycles With Under 40,000 Miles / 64,000 Kilometers

-Whereas a car with 40k miles / 64k km’s is practically brand-new, the same is not true for your bike.
-Motorcycles are ridden harder and are more exposed to the elements, and so 40k for a car is like 90k for a bike (think: human vs. dog years).
+While a car with 40k miles / 64k km’s is practically brand-new, the same is not true for your bike.
+Motorcycles are ridden harder and are more exposed to the elements, so 40k for a car is like 90k for a bike (think: human vs. dog years).

-This isn’t a “hard” rule, as you’ll often find cruisers and touring motorcycles with higher mileage that still run great.
-I use it as a guide, as while I can handle small maintenance (like cleaning the chain, oil changes, etc.), I’m not interested in doing more serious maintenance that higher-mileage engines will require.
+This isn’t a “hard” rule, as you’ll often find cruisers and touring motorcycles with higher mileage that still run extremely well.
+I use this as a rule-of-thumb, since I can handle minor maintenance (like cleaning the chain, oil changes, etc.) but don’t yet have the wrenching skills for the serious touch-up jobs higher-mileage engines often require.